 These are when you dream of something that happens in real life while you are dreaming it.
 For example, you dream of a plane crash and find out the next day that there was an actual plane crash at the same time (or close enough to the same time) as you had the dream.
 In these instances, a dreamer is able to tune in psychically and perceive the actual event without the cognitive awareness of it.

 These dreams will foreshadow something that may happen in the future.
 Events could be positive or negative in nature.
-When you dream of someone’s death or an upcoming wedding, this is a prophetic dream.
+When you have a vision of someone’s death or an upcoming wedding, this is a prophetic dream.

 Clairaudient dreams are characterized by a voice or particular sound that seems to come out of nowhere and is very distinct, often conveying a message.